Shubham-9798/FunProjects/attainU/readMe.md

-# NodeJSONMicroservice
+# ATTAINU
 This is a simple stateless microservice in Nodejs, with three major functionalities -
 - Authentication
+- Added UserAdress to mongodb database
 - JSON patching
 - Image Thumbnail Generation

 ### Public Endpoints
 **Login**<br>
+Request:  POST, localhost:3000/api/users/login
 Request body contains an arbitrary username/password pair. (accept any username/password) A signed Json Web Token (https://jwt.io/) will be returned which can be used to validate future requests.

-### Private Endpoints
-**Apply Json Patch**<br>
-Request body contains a JSON object and a JSON patch object (http://jsonpatch.com/). service applies the json patch to the json object, and returns the resulting json object.
-The service is first authorized with a JWT.

 **Create Thumbnail**<br>
 Request contains a public image URL.
+Request : POST, localhost:3000/api/users/image
 Service downloads the image, resize to 50x50 pixels, and store the resulting thumbnail in thumbnails folder.
 The service is first authorized with a JWT.